nivdon/spring-petclinic/Labs/lab 1-Build.md

 ```
 2. Create a new yml file ``` build.yml ``` in the folder ``` .github/workflows/ ``` and add the following code.

-3. right click on workflows folder and click New File
+3. Right click on workflows folder and click New File

     ![](static/lab1-1.png)

 Give the name “build.yml” and Double click the file to open it.
 Copy paste the following content in the file.
-Please note that the indentation is important.
+Please note that the indentation is important. </p>

+**build.yml**
 ```
-build.yml

 name: Java CI with Maven

 on: